The Thanksgiving Special: Cultural references

 Stettman's football jersey resembles the jersey used by NFL team, the Pittsburgh Steelers, in the 1970s.
 A water tower seen during the episode bears the current logo of Cartoon Network on it a la the one at Warner Bros.
 Studios Burbank.
-The episode's main antagonist, Richard Buckner, is a parodic cross between businessman, television host and future President of the United States Donald Trump and Sam Walton, founder of Walmart and Sam's Club.
+The episode's main antagonist, Richard Buckner, is a parodic cross between businessman, television host and future President of the United States Donald Trump and Walmart and Sam's Club founder Sam Walton.